dserfaty/pier2imports/README.md

 Then open a browser to: http://localhost:8000/docs for access to the swagger UI and the ability to test the api endpoints.

-After testing, to get rid on the containers simply enter:
+Later on when you are done testing the application, you can enter the following to get rid on the containers:
 ```
 docker-compose down
 ```